Mexican Pot Roast Recipe

 Frequently asked questions

-Not cooking the pot roast for the right amount of time is one reason the meat may be tough to chew.
-If the collagen is not heated long enough, it does not have enough time to break it down.
-It has to have time to melt to make it tender.
+Not cooking the pot roast long enough is one reason the meat may be tough to chew.
+If the collagen is not heated long enough, it does not have enough time to break down.
+It needs time to melt, making it tender.

 Overcooking can also cause this issue because it will dry the meat as the muscle fibers shorten and squeeze out the juices.
 The best way to solve this problem is to use a meat thermometer.

 Do not skip the searing step.
-This locks in the juices to keep them from leaking out and tenderizes the meat.
-Also, let the roast come to room temperature before cooking it to get it to cook evenly.
+This locks in the juices, keeping them from leaking out, and tenderizes the meat.
+Also, let the roast come to room temperature before cooking to ensure even cooking.

-The acid in the lime juice will also help keep the pot roast juicy so be sure not to skip that either.
+The acid in the lime juice will also help keep the pot roast juicy, so be sure not to skip that either.
 Another important thing, as previously mentioned, is to use a meat thermometer.
-Take the roast out when it is 135 degrees F and let it rest for at least 15 minutes before shredding.
+Take the roast out when it reaches 135°F, then let it rest for at least 15 minutes before shredding.

-If a different cut of beef is used such as bottom round roast, rib roast, or a top sirloin (picanha), they sometimes have a fat cap that can create a large amount of excess fat runoff.
+If a different cut of beef is used, such as bottom round roast, rib roast, or top sirloin (picanha), it sometimes has a fat cap that can produce a large amount of excess fat runoff.
 This may cause the bottom of the meat to become mushy.
 If using any cut of meat with a fat cap or excess fat, cut as much off as possible before cooking it to prevent this from happening.

-Similar to why a pot roast may be tough, it may be undercooked if the meat will not shred.
+As with a pot roast, it may be undercooked if the meat will not shred.
 If the collagen is not broken down, the meat will not be tender enough to be shredded easily.
 In the same way, overcooking will make it dry and hard to pull apart.

 If there is not enough liquid in the pot, the beef will not be moist enough to break down, either.
 The more tender and juicier the meat, the easier it is.
 As mentioned in my expert tip, try using a stand mixer.
 That may be the best tip of all.